ShalevNatan/DevOpsre/vprofile-aws/README.md

 In the end create an auto-scaling group for your app, I would advise to put 50% of cpu usage as the factor to check

-- JDK 11
-- Maven 3
-- MySQL 8

-# Technologies
+# Technologies & Tools
-- Spring MVC
+- AWS Ec2
-- Spring Security
+- AWS Security Group
-- Spring Data JPA
+- AWS Route 53 - DNS Private zones
+- AWS S3 Bucket
+- AWS Elastic LB
+- AWS Auto Scaling group
 - Maven
-- JSP
 - Tomcat
 - MySQL
 - Memcached